Kutou01/hospital-management/docs/TEST_DATA_SETUP.md

 # Navigate to backend directory
 cd backend

+# 1. Check existing departments in your Supabase
+npm run db:check-departments

-# 1. Verify schema is ready for seeding
+# 2. Verify schema is ready for seeding
 npm run db:verify-schema

-# 2. If schema issues found, run the fix SQL script in Supabase
+# 3. If schema issues found, run the fix SQL script in Supabase
 # Copy content from: backend/scripts/fix-schema-for-seeding.sql
 # Paste in: Supabase Dashboard > SQL Editor

-# 3. Seed all test data
+# 4. Seed all test data (will use your existing departments)
 npm run db:seed

-# 4. Verify data was created
+# 5. Verify data was created
 npm run db:verify
 ```